Laplacian Mixture Modeling for Network Analysis and Unsupervised Learning on Graphs: Appendix

+The \emph{macrostate data clustering} algorithm is an earlier formulation developed in \cite{korenblum, white}.
+Detailed comparisons between the two formulations are not included here because the previous methods required customized algorithm implementations that limited their practicality.
 These earlier papers did not explicitly mention that macrostates are a type of finite mixture model of the form \eqref{eq:fmm}, nor did they mention the Bayes classifier posterior form and probabilistic interpretations of \eqref{eq:pclass}.
-The probabilistic nature of \eqref{eq:wfmm} was not explicitly mentioned previously, and more generic terms such as \emph{fuzzy spectral clustering} and \emph{cluster assignment strengths} were used to avoid misinterpretation.

 Previous formulations used a different objective function and a different global optimization solver.
 The objective function was a logarithm of the geometric mean uncertainty which led to a nonlinear optimization problem that was not as well-studied as quadratic programs.